LuxLang/lux/README.md

 ### Module system

-The module system is heavily inspired by ML, and both signatures & structures are suported.
+The module system is heavily inspired by ML, and both signatures & structures are supported.

 The main difference between Lux and ML is that ML separates signatures & structures from the rest of the language, whereas Lux implements them on-top of the base language.